Self-Fulfilling Prophecies In Social Situations

 - "My friends don't 'get' me" > Since you assume they don't understand you, you make no effort to let them in or share what you're about > With so little to go on they're not able to understand you

-- "People always get nosey and want to pry into my business" > You act unusually secretive, closed-off, and cagey > People wonder why you're acting that way and what you must be hiding, and do start prying (If you'd have been reasonably open no one would have gotten curious about what you were covering up)
+- "People always get nosey and want to pry into my business" > You act unusually secretive, closed-off, and cagey > People wonder about why you're acting that way and what you must be hiding, and do start prying (If you'd have been reasonably open no one would have gotten curious about what you were covering up)

 - "My friends are going to abandon me" > You act in ways that are clingy, desperate, and controlling in an attempt to keep them from ditching you, e.g., texting them all the time asking for reassurance > Before long they're turned off by your needy behavior and start to distance themselves from you (If you'd been more relaxed and confident about the relationship from the get go, you wouldn't have done all those things)

-- "My friends are going to realize I'm a loser and get sick of me" > Since you assume your impending rejection is a foregone conclusion, you start to pull away from them > Your friends slowly realize you're not around as much, figure you're busy or don't like them, and gradually stop inviting you out (If you'd never withdrawn, they wouldn't have had any reason to cut you off)
+- "My friends are going to realize I'm a loser and get sick of me" > Since you assume your impending rejection is a foregone conclusion, you start to pull away from them > Your friends slowly realize you're not around as much, figure you're busy or don't like them, and gradually stop inviting you out (If you'd never withdrawn, they wouldn't have had any reason to phase you out)

 - "My friends won't accept me once they get to know the real me" > You "test" them by acting like a heightened, abrasive version of your real self > They aren't keen on the way you're acting - they didn't actually disapprove of the real you, just the exaggerated version you presented, but close enough

 A kind of faux self-fulfilling prophecy is when you don't actually elicit the response you expect, but you think you have.
 For example, you believe someone is going to reject you and act guarded around them.
-They pick up on your behavior, but just figure you might be having a tiring day and decide to give you some space.
+They pick up on your behavior, but just figure you might be having a hard day and decide to give you some space.
 Since you're predisposed to see them as being rejecting, you interpret their actions as them hating and ignoring you, even though that's not what was going through their head at all.
 What happened here is a cognitive distortion known as Mind Reading.

 Reactions to the concept of self-sabotaging self-fulfilling prophecies

 When some people with social problems hear about self-fulfilling prophecies they feel demoralized.
 They think, "Oh great, so it's my fault I'm lonely, because I'm not sending enough positive vibes into the universe?
-I do have my insecurities about getting rejected, and now you're telling me they're going to screw me over and I can't do anything about it?"
+I do have insecurities about getting rejected, and now you're telling me they're going to screw me over and I can't do anything about it?"

 Self-fulfilling prophecies aren't a death sentence for your social life.
 For one, not all beliefs or worries lead to them.
 If you're insecure about something, but you don't act any differently because of it, then it can't do much.
 Even if your behavior does change, it may not be in a way that's particularly influential.
-Like, maybe a fear of being rejected makes you a touch more nervous around people, but not to the point that anyone notices.
+Like, maybe a fear of being rejected makes you a touch more nervous around people, but not to the point that anyone notices or cares.

-Even if some of your expectations are creating self-sabotaging prophecies, you can deactivate them with awareness.
+Even if some of your expectations are creating self-sabotaging tendencies, you can deactivate them with awareness.
 Self-fulfilling prophecies can hinder you when you don't know you're doing them.
 Once you're clued in to how your beliefs may impact your outward behavior you can address each of those pieces.